Beyond Shannon Limits: Quantum Communications through Quantum Paths: Preliminaries

-We consider the communication model depicted in Figs.~\ref{Fig:1} and ~\ref{Fig:2}: a quantum message to be transmitted at the destination through a cascade of two noisy quantum channels, denoted with $\mathcal{D}$ and $\mathcal{E}$, respectively.
-Traditionally, two are the possible alternative configurations: \begin{itemize} \item[-] channel $\mathcal{E}$ is traversed after channel $\mathcal{D}$ as shown in Fig.~\ref{Fig:1}, giving rise to the classical trajectory $\mathcal{D} \rightarrow \mathcal{E}$; \item[-] or vice versa as shown in Fig.~\ref{Fig:2}, giving rise to the classical trajectory $\mathcal{E} \rightarrow \mathcal{D}$. \end{itemize} Either way, we have the following.\\ \textbf{Upper-bound on Classical Trajectories} When the two channels are traversed in a well-defined order, the bottle-neck inequality holds: the overall quantum capacity $\mathcal{Q}(\mathcal{N}_{\text{C}})$ associated with the considered classical trajectory is smaller than the minimum between the individual capacities $\mathcal{Q}(\mathcal{D})$ and $ \mathcal{Q}(\mathcal{E})$ \cite{Wil-13,SalEblChi-18,CalCac-19}:
+In order to highlight the benefits of exploiting quantum paths for communicating, we question firstly the best performance of quantum noisy channels placed into a classical path.
+Specifically, we consider the following communication model: a quantum message to be transmitted at the destination through a channel $\mathcal{N}_{\text{C}}$ that is a cascade of noisy quantum channels (for example, corresponding to wires of different quality).
+For the sake of simplicity, we assume that the cascade consists of two quantum channels, denoted with $\mathcal{D}$ and $\mathcal{E}$, respectively.
+In such a cascade, as shown in Fig.~\ref{Fig:1}, two possible alternative configurations can be realized: \begin{itemize} \item[-] channel $\mathcal{E}$ is traversed after channel $\mathcal{D}$, giving rise to the classical path $\mathcal{D} \rightarrow \mathcal{E}$; \item[-] or vice versa, giving rise to the classical path $\mathcal{E} \rightarrow \mathcal{D}$. \end{itemize} Since $\mathcal{N}_{\text{C}}(\mathcal{D}, \mathcal{E})$ establishes a classical path, it can either a-priori realize one of the mentioned configurations or choose between them randomly.
+Either way, when the two channels are traversed in a well-defined order, the bottleneck inequality holds.
+This means that the overall quantum capacity $\mathcal{Q}(\mathcal{N}_{\text{C}})$ associated with the considered classical path is smaller than the minimum between the individual capacities $\mathcal{Q}(\mathcal{D})$ and $ \mathcal{Q}(\mathcal{E})$ \cite{Wil-13,SalEblChi-18,CalCac-19}.
+This establishes the upper bound on the quantum capacity achievable on a classical path: